ogratwicklcs/ansible_security_workshop/1.3-snort/README.md

 ## Step 3.3 - Example playbook

-As discussed earlier, Ansible automation is described in playbooks.
-Playbooks consist of tasks.
-Each task uses a module and the module's corresponding parameters to describe the change that needs to be done or the state that is desired.

 The Snort modules used in these examples are shipped as part of a "role".
 To better describe a role, think about how you wrote your playbook in the last section.
 While it is possible to write a playbook in one file as we did earlier, often writing all automation pieces in one place results in creating long, complicated playbooks.
 At some point you will want to reuse the automation content you wrote in your playbooks already.
 Therefore, you will need to organize things in a way to get multiple smaller playbooks to work together.
 Ansible Roles are the way we achieve this.
 When you create a role, you deconstruct your playbook into parts and those parts sit in a directory structure.

 Let's have a look at how this playbook can be re-written to use the roles directly.
 To do this, we first need to download and install the role on our control host.
 There are several ways to do this but a very convenient way is the command line tool `ansible-galaxy`.
 This tool installs roles directly from the archives, Git URLs and from [Ansible Galaxy](https://galaxy.ansible.com).
 Ansible Galaxy is a community hub for finding and sharing Ansible content.
 The role mentioned above can be found in Ansible Galaxy at [ansible_security/ids_rule](https://galaxy.ansible.com/ansible_security/ids_rule).